hayanisaid/React-Native-developer-roadmap/README.md

 <img src="./images/undraw_developer_activity_bv83.png"/>

 React Native is a cross-platform library to build mobile apps using React and JavaScript.
-This guide will help you in your React Native journey.
-This repo contains great resources you need to work with React Native (e.g. Articles, Tutorials).
+This guide will help you on your React Native journey.
+This repo contains great resources you need to work with React Native (e.g. Articles, Tutorials, Blog Posts).

 # 🟢 Intro to React Native